luc-polo/Features-Signatures-Volatility-Forcasting/Project Plan.md

 3.1.
 Choosing the Truncation Level
 Signature Level: Decide the level n up to which the signature should be computed.
 Higher levels capture more complex interactions but increase dimensionality.
-We will start with level 4 or 5 for a good balance between complexity and expressiveness.
+We will start with level 4 for a good balance between complexity and expressiveness.

 3.2.
-Calcul de la Signature
+Signature Computation
 	•	Bibliothèques à utiliser :
 	•	Python : Utilisez des bibliothèques comme esig (i.e., esig.tosig) ou iisignature.
 	•	Procédure :